aaleti/ResearchImpact/README.md

 # Measuring Impact

 Traditionally, the number of publications and citations have been used as the primary indicators to evaluate research impact.
 These traditional metrics, however, do not present a complete picture of research impact.
-Measuring research impact is hard because of its complex nature: impact is the sum of incremental changes that happen over a long period of time, and is often impossible to say which results lead to which changes.
 The list of metrics below can be used to measure some aspects of impact.

 ```diff
 + please send your feedback on measures of impact.
 Which ones work, and for what purpose?